Did you know that your health problems may be caused by stress?

 Stress is key to survival and can be beneficial: it can be defined as a burst of energy that basically advises you on what to do.
 It can help you accomplish tasks more efficiently and boost your memory.
 Stress is essential before an exam or a job interview for instance.

 Long term stress (or chronic stress), however, is damaging your health.
 It can lead to or worsen serious health issues.
+With many people dealing with stress, they find themselves turning to health supplement such as ashwagandha to help alleviate their stress in everyday life.

 It is important to know the consequences of chronic stress on your health and find ways to minimize or, even better, get rid of it entirely.